SnappyJumper/Weekly-Creche-Food-Budget-Calculator/README.md

 ### Color Scheme

+[Colorama](https://pypi.org/project/colorama/) was the library used to add color to the program.

+A simple color scheme was used to make the code more aesthetically pleasing within the terminal.
+Blue font was used for titles, green for positive input acception and red for error messages.

+The input and output table was also given a magenta color to help it stand out from the rest of the terminal.

 ### Data Model

 Simple data such as the date and the capacity are stored and returned as variables